mindkin/hourfleet/docs/tryout.md

 * Drivers License
 * Payment Method

+Leaving only 'Bank Account' unticked.

-With a real person, you would be making sure these things are absolutely valid.
-And you may even decide to call the person or write them in an email to ensure they are a real person!
+>  Note: For a real person, you would be making sure these things are absolutely valid.
+And you may even decide to call the person on their mobile phone or write them in an email to ensure they are a real person!
 For now, it is OK, to let it slide.

 When you are done ticking boxes and making the above verifications green for your fictitious  friend, then let's move on to your account.